Dougherty (apple)

-'Dougherty' was an Australian cultivar of domesticated apple, which was grown mainly for export to the United Kingdom, from which a red colored mutation is marketed today as 'Red Dougherty'.
-'Dougherty' produces medium-sized fruits at late season, skin background is greenish-yellow and flushed with some red.
-Flesh is yellowish with sweet flavour.
+'Dougherty' was a New Zealand cultivar of domesticated apple, which was grown mainly for export to the United Kingdom, from which a red coloured mutation is marketed today as 'Red Dougherty'.
+'Dougherty' produces medium-sized fruits in late season, the skin background is greenish-yellow and flushed with some red.
+The flesh is yellowish with a sweet flavour.

 'Red Dougherty' was discovered around 1930 in Twyford, New Zealand and soon got very popular because of its attractive colour.
 It has a good resistance to many diseases and ripens at late season.
 Fruit is small to medium-sized, slightly ribbed, coloured dull red with some russeting.
-Flesh is firm and fine textured, greenish white, spicy and very sweet.
+The flesh is firm and fine textured, greenish-white, spicy and very sweet.

 'Red Doughtery' is an ancestor of the 'Splendour' apple.